 Is Default Management Really Different for Private Loans?

-Default management for private real estate loans is fundamentally different from standard mortgage default processing — and the cost differential is severe.
+Default management for private real estate loans is fundamentally different from standard mortgage default processing — and the operational consequences diverge sharply at every stage of the workout.
 ATTOM’s Q4 2024 data shows a national foreclosure average of 762 days.
-Judicial foreclosure costs run $50,000 to $80,000; non-judicial under $30,000.
-Every delay in initiating the correct default workflow adds cost and extends that timeline.
+Judicial foreclosure carries costs that dwarf non-judicial alternatives, and every delay in initiating the correct default workflow extends that timeline and compounds the total burden on the lender.

 Private loan default servicing requires a servicer who understands workout negotiations, pre-foreclosure notice sequencing, loss mitigation options specific to the loan structure, and the documentation standards required for a clean foreclosure record if workout fails.
 Generic servicers hand off to attorneys at the first sign of default and generate no workout intelligence.
 Specialized servicers manage the pre-foreclosure process as an integrated workflow, preserving workout opportunities that a generic handoff destroys.